 Dodd-Frank Act Stress Test (Company-Run)

-Section 165(i)(2) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (“Dodd-Frank Act”) requires national banks and federal savings associations with total consolidated assets of more than $100 billion to conduct annual stress tests.
+Section 165(i)(2) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (“Dodd-Frank Act”) requires certain national banks and federal savings associations to conduct annual stress tests.
 On October 9, 2012, the OCC published its final annual stress test rule (12 CFR 46), which set out definitions and rules for scope of application, scenarios, reporting, and disclosure.
 On December 3, 2014, the OCC published final rules to adjust the timing of the annual stress testing cycle and to clarify the method used to calculate regulatory capital in the stress tests.
 On February 23, 2018, the OCC finalized technical and conforming changes to the stress test rule.

-Covered institutions with $100 billion in assets or more are required to submit the results of their company-run stress tests to the OCC by April 5 and publish those results between June 15 and July 15.
+Covered institutions are required to submit the results of their company-run stress tests to the OCC by April 5 and publish those results between June 15 and July 15.
 The OCC will provide the required scenarios to the covered institutions by February 15 of each year.

 The results of the company-run stress tests provide the OCC with forward-looking information used in bank supervision and will assist the agency in assessing the company’s risk profile and capital adequacy.
 The objective of the annual company-run stress test is to ensure that institutions have robust, forward-looking capital planning processes that account for their unique risks, and to help ensure that institutions have sufficient capital to continue operations throughout times of economic and financial stress.
 The OCC intends to use the data to assess the reasonableness of the stress test results and determine whether additional analytical techniques are needed to identify, measure and monitor risk.
 These stress test results are also expected to support ongoing improvement in a covered institution’s stress testing practices with respect to its internal assessments of capital adequacy and overall capital planning.